Toggle navigation

 Heartbeat@Bedok

 i.
-If you are unable to collect your HPB fitness tracker in person, you may authorise someone to collect it on your behalf.
-A soft copy or photocopy of your NRIC, and the appointment QR code or confirmation email, must be presented for verification during collection.
+If you are unable to collect your HPB fitness tracker in person, you may authorise someone (i.e. a proxy) while you are making your tracker collection appointment to collect the tracker on your behalf.
+Your proxy must present a copy of your valid photo ID and the confirmation email for verification at point of collection.

 ii.
 Each person may collect a maximum of 3 HPB fitness trackers (including their own).
 Note that valid appointments are required for all 3 collections.